pivotal/docs-tap/convention-service/troubleshooting.md

 ### Cause

-When a `convention server` is provided without using TSL but the `Deployment` is configured to use TSL, Kubernetes fails to deploy the `Pod` because of the `liveness probe`.
+When a `convention server` is provided without using Transport Layer Security (TLS) but the `Deployment` is configured to use TLS, Kubernetes fails to deploy the `Pod` because of the `liveness probe`.

 ### Solution